Sony WH-1000XM5 Review: Still WORTH IT in 2026?

 There’s also an option to turn off noise cancelling/transparency mode altogether, a rare feature that I love when I don’t want any of that to affect the music.

-Features / Battery Life / Noise Cancelling Score: 4.5 out of 5
+Noise Cancelling Performance Score: 9.0 out of 10

 Value